drnull03/netico_inventory/README.txt

-*this is version 1.0 of netico inventory
+*this is version 1.0.1 of netico inventory

 *to compile the c++ code please use the Makefile
+*the instructions for compiling the c_sharp code are written in the c_sharp Notes

 **USE OPENSOURCE TOOLS OR I WILL BE SAD**